Categories: Technology

 Mr Ren’s downbeat assessment that the ban will hit revenue by $30bn (€27bn), the first time Huawei has quantified the impact of the US action, comes as a surprise after weeks of defiant comments from company executives who maintained Huawei was technologically self-sufficient.

-The US has put Huawei on an export blacklist citing national security issues, barring US suppliers from selling to the world’s largest telecommunications equipment maker and number two maker of smartphones, without special approval.
+The US has put Huawei on an export blacklist, citing national security issues, barring US suppliers from selling to the world’s largest telecommunications equipment maker and the number two maker of smartphones, without special approval.

-The firm has denied its products pose a security threat.
-The ban has forced companies, including Google and British chip designer ARM to limit or cease their relationships with the Chinese company.
+The firm has denied that its products pose a security threat.
+The ban has forced companies, including Google and British chip designer ARM, to limit or cease their relationships with the Chinese company.

 Huawei had not expected that US determination to “crack” the company would be “so strong and so pervasive”, Mr Ren said, speaking at the company’s Shenzhen headquarters.
 “We did not expect they would attack us on so many aspects,” he said, adding he expects a revival in business in 2021.

-“We cannot get components supply, cannot participate in many international organisations, cannot work closely with many universities, cannot use anything with US components, and cannot even establish connection with networks that use such components.”
+“We cannot get component supply, cannot participate in many international organisations, cannot work closely with many universities, cannot use anything with US components, and cannot even establish a connection with networks that use such components.”

 Huawei, which turned in a revenue of 721.2 billion yuan (€92.5bn) last year, expects revenue of around $100bn (€89bn) this year and the next, Mr Ren said.
-This compares to an initial target for a growth in 2019 to between $125bn and $130bn depending on foreign exchange fluctuations.
+This compares to an initial target for growth in 2019 of between $125bn and $130bn, depending on foreign exchange fluctuations.

 The Trump administration slapped sanctions on Huawei at a time when US-China trade talks hit rough waters, prompting assertions from China about the country’s progress in achieving self-sufficiency in the key semiconductor business.